uldtot/wcioShop/README.md

 ## Themes
 There will be a default theme (not pretty, but functional.
-Check the live demo), you can of course create your own easily and do what you want.
+Check the live demo.
+You can, of course, create your own easily and do what you want.

 ## Documentation
 There will be made several documentations.
-All can be found at link below:
+All can be found at the link below:

 https://github.com/websitecareio/wcioShop/wiki